 Conclusions

 The biochar obtained by a pyro-gasification of vineyard pruning pellets was tested as received and after activation with KOH and HCl, in a PSA process to simulate the upgrading of biogas to biomethane at 5, 7, 9 bara.
 Results show that the material activated by KOH and HCl treatment (BC0.30A) had the highest surface area by-far compared to the virgin biochars; this led BC0.30A to have the highest sorption capacities of CO2 and CH4 at all tested pressures, with values comparable or even higher to analogue materials in the literature.
 As the pressure was increased: (i) sorption capacities generally increased; (ii) there was a reduction in the overall CO2 selectivity (except for BC0.30KOH).
 BC0.30A was the material with the highest sorption capacities of CO2 and CH4 and a favourable selectivity at the lowest exerted pressure (5 bara), so emerging as a good candidate for future developments and scale-up studies about the upgrading of biogas to biomethane.
+Future work may include an extension of investigated materials and related characterizations, as well as modelling studies on the PSA responses.

 Acknowledgments